 The Price… Just 1.50€ !

 It’s one thing about going to Monaco that is a deal: just 1.50€ each way!
 You can buy your ticket from the driver as you board, but note that if you are using a Ligne d’Azur day pass/week pass/or ten-trip card, they are accepted on this bus only for destinations up to Monaco, so for Monaco and Menton you will have to buy a new ticket.

 Ticket Azur/Correspondance Ticket

-You can also go to the Ligne d’Azur boutique ahead of time (across from the Promenade du Paillon just off Place Garibaldi, or across from the Train Station) and buy a Ticket Azur (also known as a ‘Correspondance Ticket’) for the same price of 1.50€, but the advantage with the Ticket Azur is that it’s good from Monaco to Cannes and far inland, and works for one transfer within 2 1/2 hours, with the added advantage of working on the local Monaco bus.
-This Ticket Azur is especially worth the trouble if you plan to take the Nice tramway before going to Monaco, and will save you buying two tickets when you could just by one Ticket Azur.
-Or, with the Ticket Azur, you can get off in Monaco at the top of Casino Square in Monte Carlo, and then use your same ticket catch the local Monaco bus for free to get to the Palace.
+You can also go to the Ligne d’Azur boutique ahead of time (across from the Promenade du Paillon just off Place Garibaldi, or across from the Train Station) and buy a Ticket Azur (also known as a ‘Correspondance Ticket’) for the same price of 1.50€, but the advantage with the Ticket Azur is that it works for one transfer in Nice within 2 1/2 hours.
+This Ticket Azur is worth the trouble if you plan to take the Nice tramway or another bus before going to Monaco, and will save you buying two tickets when you could just by one Ticket Azur.

 The Bus Stops in Monaco

 When you get to Monaco, the stops are:

 - Place d’Armes – this first stop is right at the entry to the tunnel.
 Get off here to go to the Old Town (Monacoville, also known as ‘The Rock’), the Palace or to the Classic Car Museum.